 Lightning Bolt may be a local Colorado Spring business, but they are not the only independent fasteners distributor.
 Their primary business model is wholesale to bigger customers — the guys that go through tons of nuts and bolts in construction or manufacturing.
 However, they completely understand that smaller businesses like Synthesis also have needs for bolts in our machine builds and construction of prototypes.
 Furthermore, the owner at Lightning bolt gets it with individuals too.
 He understands that individuals that come in looking for 10 of this and 20 of that may well be the connection to someone else that can lead to a bigger account.
 I truly respect him as a savvy entrepreneur.

-So wherever you are, look for a good fasteners wholesale distributor.
+So wherever you are, look for a good local fasteners wholesale distributor.
 I’m not talking Fastenal, they are really a retailer.
 I’m talking wholesale distributor.
 These folks usually won’t have an impressive store front, and they likely won’t let you browse the shelves for what you want.
 However, they’ll have the best prices.

 Do Them A Favor